 Microsoft Dynamics CRM 2016 is arguably the best overall Customer Relationship Management solution on the market today.
 No other CRM product matches the unique combination of features, flexibility, innovation, and value.
-With an intuitive new user interface, Dynamics CRM 2016 gives your employees quick access to all of the information that they need to sell more, market more efficiently, and wow your existing customers with terrific customer care.
+With an intuitive new user interface, Microsoft Microsoft Dynamics CRM 2016 features quick access to all of the information that your employees need to sell more, market more efficiently, and wow your existing customers with terrific customer care.
 Because the platform supports all facets of a typical business, adopting the full feature set of Microsoft Dynamics CRM can completely transform your business.
 Through the automation of repetitive tasks, to a customizable business process flow, adopting a powerful system such as this has never been easier to achieve.

 Benefits of On-Premises Microsoft Dynamics CRM 2016 Deployments